We haven’t done a 5 questions episode for awhile. Here are 5 awesome questions from you about mortgages, credit cards, and retirement.

 Andrew faced the same dilemma.
 He wanted to start buying rental property but where he lives, Hoboken, was out of his price range.
 He got around this by buying through Roofstock.
 It allowed him to buy property in much more affordable markets.

-It also take away the hassle of being a hands on landlord.
+It also takes away the hassle of being a hands-on landlord.
 The key to that is a good property management company.
 You’re going to pay for the expenses of owning property one way or another, with your time if you’re doing things like changing light bulbs yourself and with money if you’re paying a property manager.

 You don’t have to go through Roofstock, you can just use a property management company that they have vetted.

 Get our best strategies, tools, and support sent straight to your inbox.

 Can you devote a show to teaching amateur investors how to thoroughly and confidently analyze individual stocks?
 You could identify and explain all of the publicly available metrics that should be considered before an investor decides to purchase a stock.